scipy-conference/scipy_proceedings/papers/yaksh/yaksh.rst

 It is well known that practice assignments and problem solving improve understanding.
 In the case of programming languages, this is especially so.
 Programming is a skill and to develop it, one must necessarily write programs.
-By providing an interface where users can attempt a question and immediately obtain feedback on the correctness of their program would be very useful both to a student and also to a teacher.
-This same interface could also be used to assess the performance of the student and assess how much the student has understood.
-This is useful for the student to understand where they can improve and to the teacher to find out which concepts are not properly understood by the students.
-In the Indian context, a recent study [AM2017]_ that even though there are many graduates from a computer science background, that only 5% of the students are able to write the correct logic for the program.
+Providing an interface where users can attempt a question and immediately obtain feedback on the correctness of their program would be very useful both to a student and to a teacher.
+This same interface could also be used to assess the performance of the student.
+This is useful for the student to understand where they can improve and to the teacher to identify which concepts are not properly understood by the students.
+In the Indian context, a recent study [AM2017]_ found that even though there are many graduates with a computer science background, only 5% of the students are able to write programs with the correct logic.
 Indeed, our own experience is that many students learn computer science theoretically without writing too many computer programs.
 It is therefore important to provide a tool that facilitates practice programming and programming assessment.

 In 2011, the first version of Yaksh was developed to administer programming quizzes for an online teacher training course that FOSSEE conducted.
 More than